 Students are provided an electronic card that provides them access to the School through two security monitored entrances.
 To enter the residence hall, students must pass two security stations before they can access a private bank of elevators used exclusively for the residence hall floors.
 The residence hall is monitored by Lincoln Center Security staff, and residence hall staff participate on an on-call duty rotation.

-Students should report suspicious activity or persons to the Juilliard Security Desk (ext.
+Anyone witnessing suspicious activity or persons should report them to the Juilliard Security Desk (ext.
 246) or by using the red emergency phones located throughout the school building.
 In the residence hall, students should call the 11th Floor Security Desk at ext.
 7442.
 Lincoln Center Security will notify the residence hall staff member on duty.
 In cases of criminal activity, Student Affairs, Juilliard Security, or Lincoln Center Security will assist students in filing a report with the New York Police Department (N.Y.P.D.).
 The Juilliard School is located in the 20th Precinct of the N.Y.P.D.

 20th Precinct Station